 For these 2 choirs email Carl Linich at : kavkasia[at]gmail.com

 IVERIA (Men's choir based in BOSTON area, Massachusetts)

 ADILOI (Mixed voice Student Choir at Choate School in CONNECTICUT)

 PATTY CUYLER and LARRY GORDON 5748 Hollister Hill

 Tel. (in USA) : (802) 426-3210 fax: (802) 426-3491

 Larry and Patty run choirs that include Georgian songs/are open to new members:-

 --Village Harmony Yeargroup: school-year for high school students in New England, participants come from throughout Vermont, upstate New York, New Hampshire, Connecticut and Massachusetts.
 Meets monthly for a Saturday-Sunday rehearsal, rehearsing 6 hours each day, and goes on a 2-week long tour in the springtime.

 --Village Harmony Camps.
 Summer/autumn traveling and residential music performance camps.
 Unauditioned.
-Many of the workshops--those with Patty, Larry and other Georgian music specialists (Carl Linich, Frank Kane, Nato Zumbadze, Ketevan Mindorashvili, Teah Pirtskhelani) teaching -- include Georgian folk music.
-The next camp in Georgia will be from MAY 14th to 28th 2005 (see website www.villageharmony.org)
+Many of the workshops--those with Patty, Larry and other Georgian music specialists (Carl Linich, Frank Kane, Nato Zumbadze, Ketevan Mindorashvili, Teah Pirtskhelani) teaching -- include Georgian folk music (see website www.villageharmony.org)